Violent Crime Topics

 In Georgia, the charge "aggravated stalking" can be made when a person violates a protective order or restraining order, or terms of parole, probation, or other court orders restricting or blocking contact.
 In Georgia, aggravated stalking (O.C.G.A. § 17-6-110) is a felony crime with a sentence potentially being up to 10 years in prison, plus fines.

 If you have been charged with any form of stalking call you should contact an attorney as soon as possible.
 Our law firm can take prompt action to represent you with a vigorous defense against criminal charges.
-We invite you to call 770-956-1400 or contact us online and request a consultation.
+Call 770-956-1400 or contact us online to arrange a meeting with a top defense lawyer.